 Anyway, this time I am posting about what I am thankful for on Thanksgiving (in that partially made-up story about the Pilgrims and the Indians whose land we stole even though the Indians were here first.
 Just sayin').
 Make no mistake.
 Those who know know me realize that my life had given me tough times, some necessary detours, to get around the shit tossed my way, and this is not a time, meaning never, to elaborate.
 So here are the top ten things for me to be thankful for.

 1. I am grateful that I am alive.
 I was close to death 8-1/2 years ago, with no thanks to my hemorrhagic stroke, but here I am, getting up and dusting myself off when another piece of crap goes flying my way.
 Why am I here still?
-As my son says, you're too controlling to die.
+As my son says, you're too annoying to die.
 Granted, I am pushy, and with that comes the will to live.
 And positivity is a part of that attitude.
 But the overwhelming positive side, truth be told, is, if I wasn't laughing, I would be crying, making my baggy eyes even baggier.
-So every day, I wake up happy, even if I'm not, because who wants to waste all that energy on being negative.
+So every day, I make a concerted effort to wake up happy, even if I'm not, because who wants to waste all that energy on being negative.
 (Sorry for that, but that's what's called an interior rant, aka stream of consciousness).

 2. I am grateful for my 2 sons (who shall remain nameless) who give me thoughtful insights at times when I most need it.
 I give them thoughtful insights, too, with the response always being, "Mom!
 Don't try to FIX things!
 You're meddlesome!"
 They say I am controlling, and maybe I am, less so as the years go forward.
 But I know they heard me and will think about my words, often later taking my suggestions.
 I don't say a word.